handshakejs/handshakejs-js/README.md

-# handshakejs -js
+# handshake.js

-Handshakejs-js makes it easy to log your users into your application without using a password.
+[Handshake.js](https://raw.githubusercontent.com/handshakejs/handshakejs-js/master/handshake.js) makes it easy to log your users into your application without using a password.

 ```javascript
 Handshakejs.setAppName('handshake-js_test');